 Does Saffron Grow in Vermont?

 Saffron growing in Vermont is not a new challenge, and many farmers in the area, with the support of the University of Vermont, have started producing saffron.
-Saffron cultivation in this region has gone beyond the experimental stages, and a brand and community of saffron farmers have been formed.
+Saffron cultivation in this region has gone beyond the experimental stages, and some brands and communities of saffron farmers have been formed.

 We are all on the same path and have the same goal.
 Our agricultural group declares its support for this movement and is ready for any cooperation and exchange of knowledge with this association.